umarfarooqfastn/connectorAgent/README.md

 # Connector Creator Agent

-An autonomous AI agent that creates Fastn.ai connectors by scraping API documentation and automatically generating connector endpoints.
+AI-powered system for creating Fastn.ai connectors with both autonomous batch processing and interactive chat interfaces.

 ## What It Does

-1. **Web Scraping**: Crawls API documentation websites to extract content
+1. **Web Scraping**: Crawls API documentation websites to extract content using Selenium WebDriver
 2. **AI Endpoint Extraction**: Uses GPT-4.1-mini to find and extract cURL commands from documentation
-3. **Autonomous Connector Creation**: Automatically creates connector groups and endpoints in Fastn.ai
+3. **Connector Creation**: Creates connector groups and endpoints in Fastn.ai with proper authentication
 4. **Universal Compatibility**: Works with any API documentation format (REST APIs, GraphQL, etc.)
+5. **Interactive Chat**: Conversational interface for step-by-step connector creation with session management

 ## Setup